Spanish, BA

 • demonstrate advanced proficiency in Spanish through performance on examinations, in-class presentations, and research papers;

-• demonstrate the ability to understand, analyze, and interpret the cultural, linguistic and literary aspects of the Spanish-speaking countries through in-class presentations, examinations, and research papers;
+• demonstrate the ability to understand, analyze, and interpret important cultural, linguistic, translatological, and literary issues relating to Spanish-speaking countries, cultures and peoples through in-class presentations, examinations, translation projects, and research papers;

-• demonstrate proficiency in the practice, theory, and ethical aspects of translation and interpretation through in-class presentations, examinations, and translation projects;
+• demonstrate proficiency in the practice, theory, and ethical aspects of translation, interpretation, culture, linguistics, and literature as they relate to Spanish-speaking countries, cultures and peoples through in-class presentations, examinations, research papers, and translation projects;

 • be prepared to teach Spanish and/or continue their studies at the graduate level.